 9 Great Exercises to Do Getting In or Out of Bed

-When you are struggling with obesity or are highly overweight, it can be difficult to know where to start regarding exercise.
+When you are struggling with obesity or are highly overweight, knowing where to start regarding exercise can be difficult.
 It is important not to overdo it before starting to be physically active to avoid injury or overexertion.

-Since we all get in and out of bed every day, why not fit your exercise routine in with something that you do on a regular basis?
+Since we all get in and out of bed every day, why not fit your exercise routine in with something you do regularly?
 Here are 9 great exercises you can do at home, possibly with no equipment, that will help to improve your overall health and well-being.

 1. Bedside Crunches

 This simple exercise is done before you even get out of bed.
 Simply follow these steps: